Massages for People with Extra Needs

 I work with a number of clients every week who are living with dementia.
 I visit many of them at a local care home and my massages are an extra form of comfort and support alongside the excellent care they receive.

-However, massage is not only comforting for people with dementia but it can also release endorphins which leave clients feeling energised and happy.
+However, massage is not only a comfort for people with dementia but it can also release endorphins which leave clients feeling energised and happy.
 It can also decrease levels of cortisol (the stress hormone) and increase a relaxation response to the brain.

 Massaging people with dementia is one of the most important aspects of my work at Massage and Me.
 Please contact me if you are supporting a loved one with dementia and would like to find out more.